What Is Deep Vein Thrombosis (DVT)?

-Your doctor will want to stop the blood clot from getting bigger or breaking off and heading towards your lungs.
-She’ll also want to reduce your chances of getting another DVT.
+Your doctor will want to stop the blood clot from getting bigger or breaking off and heading toward your lungs.
+She’ll also want to cut your chances of getting another DVT.

 This can be done in one of three ways: